 Steven Anson Coons (March 7, 1912 - August 1979) was an early pioneer in the field of computer graphical methods.
-He was a professor at the Massachusetts Institute of Technology in the Mechanical Engineering Department.
+He was a professor at the Massachusetts Institute of Technology in the Mechanical Engineering

+Department.
 Steven Coons had a vision of interactive computer graphics as a design tool to aid the engineer.

 The Association for Computing Machinery SIGGRAPH has an award named for Coons.
-The Steven Anson Coons Award for Outstanding Creative Contributions to Computer Graphics is given in odd-numbered years to an individual to honor that person's lifetime contribution to computer graphics and interactive techniques.
+The Steven Anson an individual to honor that person's lifetime contribution to computer graphics and interactive techniques.
 It is considered the field's most prestigious award.